phoddie/soundstream/http-stream/readme..md

 - `http` - the HTTP client configuration.
 This usually comes from the host provider at `device.network.http`
 - `host` - the HTTP host to connect to stream from
+- `port` - the remote port to connect to
 - `path` - the path of the HTTP resource to review
 - `audio.out` - the audio output instance to play the audio on
 - `audio.sampleRate` - the expected sample rate of the WAV file